harimittapalli/house_price_predictions-EDA/README.md

 # house_price_predictions-EDA

-This Jupyter notebook explains about the relation ship between the features and handling missing values.
+This Jupyter notebook explains about the relationship between the features and handling and visualising missing values using `missingno` library.

 I have used seaborn to visualize the relationhsip between the features.